Is Florida a Community Property State?

 Community property is a legal concept used in a handful of states, including California, Texas, and Arizona.
 Under the community property system, any property acquired by either spouse during the marriage is considered jointly owned, regardless of who earned it or whose name is on the title.
+In contrast, most other states are known as common law states, which follow different rules for property ownership and division.

 What Does Equitable Distribution Mean in Florida?